Auction

 his pedigree, as well as being the result of a herd outcross.
 He was sired

-by a PSK bred TOV hetero ebony male, who also sired the very popular 1789,
+by a PSK bred TOV hetero ebony male, and out of an ebony carrier female.

 We also have a nice quality violet ebony carrier